Sting of Death

-Sting of Death is a 1966 American science fiction horror film directed by William Grefé, written by Al Dempsey, and starring Joe Morrison, Valerie Hawkins, Deanna Lund, John Vella, and Jack Nagle.
+Sting of Death is a 1966 American science fiction horror film directed by William Grefé, written by William Kerwin (credited as Al Dempsey), and starring Joe Morrison, Valerie Hawkins, Deanna Lund, John Vella, and Jack Nagle.
 Its plot concerns five female college students who head to the Florida Everglades for a holiday, but instead of fun in the sun, run into trouble with a mutated, bloodthirsty, and quite deadly jellyfish-man-monster.

 Neil Sedaka's pop dance song "Do the Jellyfish" is featured on the film's soundtrack.
 Sting of Death was paired on a double bill with the Grefé film Death Curse of Tartu (1966).

 Plot

-A young blonde woman in a black bikini lies on a dock in Florida, sunbathing and listening to her transistor radio.
-She turns it off after hearing a news report about unexplained local murders.
-Then, without warning, a monstrous hand reaches up from the water and grabs her ankle, dragging her under, where she drowns.
+Ruth, sunbathing on a dock in Florida, hears a radio news report about unexplained local murders.
+Then a monstrous hand reaches up from the water and grabs her ankle, dragging her under, where she drowns.

-Meanwhile, five of six college friends arrive at the home of Dr. Richardson (Nagel), the father of one of them, Karen (Hawkins).
-Richardson is a marine biologist who studies the "evolution of sea life" with his assistant, Dr. John Hoyt (Morrison).
-Karen and the others - Louise (Sandy Lee Kane), Jessica (Deanna Lund), Donna (Lois Etelman), and Susan (Blanche Devreaux) - are staying at Dr. Richardson's house.
-But they all wonder why Ruth (Judy Lee), who had gotten there earlier, hasn't joined them on the patio for a cold glass of orange drink.
+Meanwhile, five of six college friends arrive at the home of Dr. Richardson, who is the father of one of them, Karen.
+Richardson is a marine biologist who studies the "evolution of sea life" with his assistant, Dr. John Hoyt.
+Karen and the others—Louise, Jessica, Donna, and Susan—are staying at Dr. Richardson's house.
+They all wonder why Ruth, who had gotten there earlier, has not joined them.

 Several raucous college students who have been invited to a pool party show up by boat.
-They taunt Richardson's mildly facially disfigured helper Egon (Vella), who is secretly in love with Karen.
-Unfortunately for him, Karen has fallen for John.
-But Egon can take revenge for all the wrongs done him by turning himself into a half-man half-jellyfish monster.
-He picks off the girls one by one: Ruth was the woman killed while sunbathing; Louise is seriously injured in an attack in the pool during the party; Donna dies while being chased through a swamp; Jessica is killed during the search for Donna; and Susan is murdered while having a shower.
-Many of the other students die when their boat sinks - the monster has chopped a hole in its hull with an axe - and they're attacked by a school of Portuguese Man O' War jellyfish.
+They taunt Richardson's mildly facially-disfigured helper Egon, who is secretly in love with Karen; however, Karen has fallen for John.
+Egon sets out to take revenge for all the wrongs done him by turning himself into a half-man half-jellyfish monster.
+He picks off the girls one by one: Ruth was the woman killed while sunbathing; Louise is seriously injured in an attack in the pool during the party; Donna dies while being chased through a swamp; Jessica is killed during the search for Donna; and Susan is murdered while showering.
+Many of the other students die when their boat sinks—the monster has chopped a hole in its hull with an axe—and they are attacked by a school of Portuguese man o' war.

-Egon forces Karen to swim to his secret laboratory in an underwater cave.
-There, he shows her an enormous Portuguese Man O' War in an aquarium that is connected to the machine that he uses to transform himself from man to monster.
+Egon takes Karen to his secret laboratory in an underwater cave.
+There, he shows her an enormous Portuguese man o' war in an aquarium that is connected to the machine he uses to transform himself from man to monster.
 John fatally injures the now-transformed Egon during a fight and rescues Karen.
-Just as she and John surface, the machine explodes, finishing off Egon and his evil alter ego.
+Just as she and John surface, the machine explodes, finishing off Egon.